|

 Is experience needed before I begin?
 No.

 I will be glad to work with you at any level.
-If you come to me
+If you come to

 with years of playing, naturally you will work through my program much

 faster.
-In some ways, it is actually much nicer to have someone
+In some ways, it is actually much nicer to have

 who is just beginning.
-A lot of the habits that you develop when
+A lot of the habits that you develop

 you begin will benefit you tremendously while you progress.
 Occasionally with transfer students, we need to re-learn a few basic skills... this isn't a problem, but does require the student to be very patient with themselves while we work through any weakness in their abilities.